rishabhlakhotia/CSE-Lab-Manual/III Semester/README.md

 * Fork the repository if you think you can contribute back

 ## Source
-All the codes in this repo are inspired from the Autonomous curriculum of Dayananda Sagar College of Engineering of Data Structure in C Lab.
+All the codes in this repo are inspired from the Autonomous curriculum of Dayananda Sagar College of Engineering of Data Structures in C and OOPS with Java Labs.